jaredanderton/BlurryScrollyView/README.md

 ```

 ## Usage
 Add this to a `UIViewController`.`view`, when a scroll view is also used for scrolling.
 When scrolling, the image will start to blur.
+The `BlurryScrollyView` is automatically send to the back of the view you are adding it to.
 ```override func viewDidLoad() {
     super.viewDidLoad()